RIKEN-RCCS/lens3/v2/doc/user-guide.md

 ### No Bucket Operations

 Lens3 assumes buckets are only managed by Registrar.
-It rejects bucket operations, creation and listing.
+It rejects some bucket operations.
 Specifically, creation and listing requests will fail because they won't be forwarded to a backend.
-In contrast, it accepts bucket deletion.
+In contrast, it would accept bucket deletion.
 The S3 delete bucket operation will be forwarded to a backend, and it will succeed.

 ### No Bucket Deletion